BlackBadPinguin/GunGame/README.md

-# Arma 3 GunGame (Nordholm)
+# Arma 3 GunGame (Wiesberg)
-Arma 3 GunGame **can be used with any Arma 3 Map and most of its mods, BUT** the Files in this repository are pre-configured to work on Nordholm, a map made by [RealLifeRPG](https://realliferpg.de/).
-It also depends on the RealLifeRPG Mod Pack. **All dependencies can easily be removed**.
+Arma 3 GunGame **can be used with any Arma 3 Map and most of its mods, BUT** the Files in this repository are pre-configured to work on Wiesberg, a map made by [Panthor Life](https://panthor.de/).
+It also depends on the Panthor Life Mod Pack. **All dependencies can easily be removed**.

-The RealLifeRPG Mod-Pack is free to use for private purposes, if you want to make your own public GunGame Server please refrain from using it!
+The Panthor Life Mod-Pack is free to use for private purposes, if you want to make your own public GunGame Server please refrain from using it!

 # Features